Python3pkg/FallingRocks/README.md

 ## Additional Features
 The game can be paused and resumed at any time by pressing the 'p' key on the keyboard.

+## User Interface
+The UI is very simple to use.
+In the main window are visualized the falling rocks and power-ups.
+The player is situated on the bottom of the window.
+Moreover, there is a status bar on the bottom of the screen which shows a useful information about the game like "Paused", "New Game" etc.